 Whether or not to get into sex is something to really think about – not just because of the risk of STIs, but because of pregnancy, abortion and emotional hurts.
 There’s no such thing as casual sex.
 People’s emotions and physical well being are always on the line.

-Most teen magazines, movies and TV soaps give the impression that pretty much all teens are having sex.
+Most of what we see in the media give the impression that pretty much all teens are having sex.
 Not true!
 By age 19 only half the teen population has had sexual intercourse.
 If you are a virgin you are not alone – and you’re keeping safe.
 Saying No to sex as a teenager is a smart move.
+It gives you the freedom to think about your goals and decide what you actually want from a relationship.

 Read on to find out more about STIs